DMCA Policy

 Good faith statement

-A statement that you genuinely believe the use isn't authorized by the copyright owner, their agent, or the law.
+A statement that you genuinely believe the use of the material isn't authorized by the copyright owner, their agent, or the law.
+This is a legal requirement, not just a formality.

 -